benrobaglia/NomaPPO/README.md

 #  Deep Reinforcement Learning for Uplink Scheduling in NOMA-URLLC Networks

-This is the code associated with our paper "Deep Reinforcement Learning for Uplink Scheduling in NOMA-URLLC Networks".
+This is the code associated with our paper "Deep Reinforcement Learning for Uplink Scheduling in NOMA-URLLC Networks" (https://arxiv.org/abs/2308.14523).

 ## Requirements
 Requirements can be found in the requirements.txt file.